Pension Towers

-Pension Towers is a building under construction in Kampala, the capital of Uganda and the largest city in that country.
+Pension Towers, also known as NSSF Pension Towers, is a skyscraper currently under construction in Kampala, Uganda.

 Location

 The skyscraper is located on Lumumba Avenue, on Nakasero Hill, an upscale neighborhood in Kampala (pop.1,507,080 in 2014), the capital and largest city in Uganda.
-The geographical coordinates of the building are: 0°19'15.0"N, 32°34'38.0"E (Latitude:0.320833; Longitude:32.577222).
+The geographical coordinates of the building are: 0°19'15.0"N, 32°34'38.0"E (Latitude:0.320833; Longitude:32.577222). opposite the French Embassy.

 Overview

-Under construction since 2008, the office complex consists of three interconnected towers; one central tower of 25 stories in height, flanked on either side by a ten-story tower.
+Under construction since 2008, the office complex consists of three interconnected towers; one central tower of 32 stories in height, flanked on either side by a ten-story tower.
 When finished, the three towers will contain approximately 75000 m2 of office space.
 Parking for over 500 vehicles will be provided in the development.

 As of December 2021, the skyscraper which was approximately 70 percent complete, was valued at about USh300 billion (approx. US$85 million).
 It was the largest (both in size and value), single real-estate investment in the country, at that time.